-Chef Rupert’s picking up the pieces after a catastrophe; he’s lost his love, his business, his home and even his dog, and he’s trying to make a fresh start.
-Linking up with Jake almost on a whim he soon finds himself involved in a strange tale of organic farming, migrant workers, greed and even possibly murder – in the midst of which the attraction is still there, but Rupert’s not sure whether the feeling’s mutual or if he’s ready to try for a proper relationship again just yet …
+Chef Rupert’s picking up the pieces; he’s lost his love, his business, his home, and he’s trying to make a fresh start.
+Linking up with Jake on a whim he finds himself involved in a strange tale of organic farming, migrant workers, greed and even possibly murder – in the midst of which the attraction is still there, but Rupert’s not sure whether the feeling's mutual or if he's ready to try again.

 " ...
 The Garden of Eatin'?
 What happened to that?"

 "Not sure I can really tell you," was the downbeat response.
 "That lad that ran it, what was his name … Jason?"

 "Jake, right.
 Something happened in his family – brother died, or something – and he had to go back and take over the farm.
 He started doing it part time from up here – got someone to look after the stall, and he was always up and down on the train - but in the end he decided he'd better move down there permanent."READ MORE

 "Down where?"
 It was easy to sound casual, but the mention of Jake had provoked a frisson of reaction.
 He'd enjoyed a harmless flirtation with Jake in the past, both knowing precisely where they stood and that it wasn't going anywhere because Rupert had Cameron and no intention of ever being unfaithful.
 Nevertheless it had made the days pass, the occasional smile and wink and exchange of innuendo; only a fool would have taken it seriously, and neither of them was a fool.

 Harvey shook his head.
 "Wales somewhere," he said.
 "Ask on the stall, he still sends them stuff from the country; they should be able to tell you, if you're interested."